Architecture Overview

 IntentSource

-Contract — lives on the Origin chain and is responsible for the management of intent origination, custody of funds and filler fulfillment. -
+Contract — lives on the Origin chain and is responsible for the management of intent origination, custody of funds, and solver fulfillment. -

 Inbox